 I now divide my life between Laos, Vietnam, Turks and Caicos Islands and the world, juggling guide research/writing for Travelfish with chronicling my abiding love for culture, food, adventure — and misadventure — here on So Many Miles.

 So Many Miles is a journey through stories.
 It’s about diving in, discovering and creating a narrative about the world, one story and one adventure at a time.

 I am an explorer.

 40+ countries.
 A deep love for Africa and Asia, especially Southeast Asia, my home for five years.
 What drives me?

-The best piece of advice I’ve ever received about travel writing came from a prominent newspaper editor when I submitted my very first travel story.
+The best piece of advice I’ve ever received about travel writing came from a newspaper editor when I submitted my very first travel story.
 “Write like a writer, not like a travel writer” he told me, instructing me to change my cliché lede before he would publish it.
 I mulled that curious, perfunctory statement for a long time.
-It became a huge revelation.
+It was a revelation.

-That opening paragraph didn’t even sound like me, it was reminiscent of so many dull travel articles I had poured over written by people who didn’t reflect me.
-Trying to emulate what I had seen published (and what I wrongly assumed must be good) was not necessarily what people wanted to read.
-Writing is a craft and a journey.
-It’s using my voice.
+That opening paragraph didn’t even sound like me, it was reminiscent of so many dull travel articles I had read, written by people who didn’t reflect me.
+I needed to find my own writer’s voice.